Hasnat79/DecisionCap-Transformer/README.md

 ```

 ### Training The model
+1. We started by trying to use the basic transformer as our model (see file [UseBasicTransformer.ipynb](UseBasicTransformer.ipynb)).
+One episode is (R1, s1, a1, R2, s2, a2,..., RT, sT, aT).
+The encoder input is set to be (R1, s1, R2, s2,..., RT, sT), the decoder input is (a1, a2,..., aT) and the output is (a1, a2,..., aT).
+The session crashes for unknown reasons whenever it runs model.fit().
-Run the training script [experiment_decision_cap.py](gym%2Fexperiment_decision_cap.py) to train the Decision Transformer model on the prepared dataset.
+2. Run the training script gym[experiment_decision_cap.py](gym%2Fexperiment_decision_cap.py) to train the Decision Transformer model on the prepared dataset.
 Adjust the parameters using argparse arguments as specified in the script.
 ```bash
 python experiment_decision_cap.py
 ```